 And their hearts were held in fast suburban chains”

-About Aussie women just looking for their chosen husband so they can settle down, have children and relax for the rest of their lives and let their husband look after them.
+About Asian women just looking for their chosen husband so they can settle down, have children and escape poverty. (thank you for a recent comment advising this change)

 “And the legal pads were yellow, hours long, pay-packet lean

 And the telex writers clattered where the gunships once had been”

 He’s traded the war in Vietnam for the war in the Divorce Courtroom.
 Assuming it’s his wife who gave and forgot about their ‘dockside guarantee’ but couldn’t deal with his drop in wages since returning from Nam.

 Or the growing need for speed and novocaine”

 The war dreams don’t seem to stop and he can’t control them.
 I imagine car parks aren’t his favourite place as open, quiet places with lots of cover and nobody around can make you a bit nervous.

 “And I’ve travelled round the world from year to year